Stelele/stock-reconciliation/README.md

 - `shopDataFileName`: Path to your day-end Excel.
 Example currently points to `G:/My Drive/.../Njeremoto day end September 2025.xlsx`.
 Update to your month/path.
 - `addon`: If you use a variant (e.g., " Butchery"), set accordingly to match your Excel filename.
 - Company/Warehouse: In `downloadErpCsvFile()` the script fills `Njeremoto Enterprises` and `Stores - NEs`.
 Change to your Company and Warehouse names used in ERPNext.
-- ERPNext URLs: The script navigates to `https://njeremoto.jh.erpnext.com/app/stock-reconciliation` and `/app/point-of-sale`.
-Update the domain if yours differs.
+- ERPNext URL: Set in your `.env` file as `ERPNEXT_URL`.
+The script will use this as the base URL for both web interface and API calls.
 - Downloads folder: Uses `./downloads`.
 Ensure it exists or allow Puppeteer to create it; you can create it manually if needed.

 ## Running